What is the Venture Incubation Program?

 More information here.

-What is the difference between the VIP and the PIC?
+What is the difference between the Venture Incubation Program and the President's Innovation Challenge?

-The Challenge is the culmination of the Spring semester of the student Venture Incubation Program (VIP).
-They go by two separate names because one of them has money that is sponsored by the President’s office.
+The President’s Innovation Challenge is the culmination of the Spring semester of the student Venture Incubation Program.
+They go by two separate names because the Challenge is a competition for funding, with prizes funded by the Bertarelli Foundation, Ernesto Bertarelli (MBA 1993).
 However, they roll into one.
-So, to be eligible to compete for the money, you have to apply to the VIP.
+So, to be eligible to compete for the money, you have to apply to the Venture Incubation Program.
 This is also the best way for you to get the resources you need to be well-positioned to win the competition (and grow your venture successfully).

 What are the application criteria?
-Who is eligible to apply to the VIP + PIC?
+Who is eligible to apply to the Venture Incubation Program and the Challenge?

 To apply to the Venture Incubation Program and thus be eligible to compete in the President’s Innovation Challenge: